 OIL AND GAS PRICES HAVE GONE DOWN—WHY HAVEN’T JET FUEL PRICES?

 You may be wondering why the price of jet fuel has remained high while the prices of other oil products have stabilized or even decreased in recent months, so we wanted to provide some explanation.
 Jet fuel, like heating oil and diesel fuel, is a distillate fuel that requires an additional refining process.
 According to a market analysis by Fisher Investments, distillate fuel inventories were “about 20% below their five-year seasonal average, amounting to roughly 25 days of reserves” at the start of November.
 Distillate supplies are low right now for several reasons, including the ban on petroleum products imported from Russia, the decreased capacity and/or repurposing of U.S.-based refineries, and seasonal demand for heating oil.
-That’s part of why jet fuel continued to rise in price in November, with Aviation Week reporting a national average of $7.64 per gallon.
-Fuel prices at aviation’s busiest locations, including commercial airports, were much higher.

 How Can I Pre-Purchase Fuel On A Magellan Jet Card?